SamBillmore/SelfDrivingCar/README.md

-# Work in progress - code for a basic self driving car algorithm
+# Work in progress

+# Code for a basic self driving car algorithm

+Fun project to try out image recognition and convoluted neural networks.

 ### Files included in this repository